Are you ready to discover your college program?

 Our Bootcamp Ranking Methodology

 We also weighed each program's cost at 45% of its total score.
-Job placement assistance contributed another 35% to each bootcamp's ranking, and CIRR membership counted for 20% of each program's ranking.
+Job placement assistance contributed another 35% to each bootcamp's ranking.
+CIRR membership accounted for 20% of each program's ranking.

 UCLA Extension Coding Bootcamps

-Students in the UCLA Extension cybersecurity bootcamp spend 24 weeks studying IT, networking, and modern information security.
+Students in the UCLA Extension cybersecurity bootcamp spend 24 weeks studying IT, networking, and information security.
 This online, part-time program comprises six modules, including security fundamentals, defensive security, and offensive security.
 It concludes with a final group project.
 Coursework provides students with experience using tools such as Metasploit, Nessus, Wireshark, and Kali Linux.

 Upon completing the bootcamp, learners can take assessments for the CompTIA Security+ and certified ethical hacker designations.